ZupIT/beagle-helpers/android/README.md

 We advise using these libs for people that never used Beagle before.

 * [Beagle-Defaults](https://github.com/ZupIT/beagle-helpers/tree/main/android/beagle-defaults):
-This lib is meant for more experienced Beagle users and will hold only a few class configurations necessary to use Beagle in a application, being these an HttpCLient Default, an Logger Default and a Cache Default.
-All these are also available on the Scaffold lib above.
+This lib is meant for more experienced Beagle users and will hold only a few class configurations necessary to use Beagle in an application.
+These configurations include default HttpClient, Logger and Cache classes.
+All these are also available in the Scaffold lib above.